How to buy the best blender

 The good news is that you don't have to spend a lot to get hold of a brilliant blender – we've found decent blenders for less than £40.
 And some pricier blenders have disappointed in our tests, so it's worth checking our reviews before blowing the budget on a premium model.

-We've found that more power doesn't always equal better blending, but if you want features such as a high quality BPA-free plastic jug, additional blades/jugs for different food preparation jobs, or a long guarantee, you'll need to pay more.
+We've found that more power doesn't always equal better blending, but if you want features such as a high-quality BPA-free plastic jug, extra blades/jugs for different food preparation jobs, or a long guarantee, you'll need to pay more.

 Nutribullet blender - should I buy it?

-If you're in the market for a blender, chances are someone's told you to get the Nutribullet.
-This compact blender can handle blending whole fruit and veg and pours your smoothie straight into a sealable cup.
-It costs around £80, and has two different blades – one for blitzing fruit and veg and a flat blade for milling nuts and seeds.
+If you're in the market for a blender, chances are someone has told you to get a Nutribullet.
+There are now five Nutribullet models to choose from, all of which are based on the original Nutribullet 600.

+This compact blender can handle blending whole fruit and veg, and pours your smoothie straight into a sealable cup.
+It costs around £60, and has two different blades – one for blitzing fruit and veg and a flat blade for milling nuts and seeds.

 The Nutribullet craze continues, but is it the best value blender?

 The simple design of the Nutribullet and its handy one-portion travel cups make for quick, simple blending.
-But at £80 for the entry level Nutribullet 600 it's expensive for a low capacity blender.
-There are plenty of rival models to consider, so if you think a blender like the Nutribullet might be for you, first read our guide to buying a personal or mini blender.
-You can see how the all the Nutribullet blenders scored in Which? lab tests by heading to our Nutribullet reviews.
+But at £60 for the entry level Nutribullet 600 it's expensive for a low-capacity blender.
+There are plenty of rivals to consider, so if you think a blender like the Nutribullet might be for you, first read our guide to buying a personal or mini blender.
+You can see how the all five Nutribullet blenders scored in Which? lab tests by heading to our Nutribullet reviews.

 Should I get a juicer or smoothie maker instead?

-Smoothie makers are similar to jug blenders, except that they have a dispensing tap so your can pour your smoothie straight from the jug into your glass.
+Smoothie makers are similar to jug blenders, except that they have a dispensing tap so you can pour your smoothie straight from the jug into your glass.

 They're no longer widely available.
-If you're looking for a convenient and speedy smoothie maker, a personal blender such as the Nutribullet may be a better choice, as we found that the taps on smoothie makers tended to clog easily.
+If you're looking for a convenient and speedy smoothie maker, a personal blender such as the Nutribullet may be a better choice, as we've found that the taps on smoothie makers tend to clog easily.

 Unlike blenders, smoothie makers have a dispensing tap